 February 9, 1936 ~ John Leroy Eastman Jr, commonly known as singer, multi-instrumentalist, songwriter Johnny Heartsman, born in Houston, Texas, USA ~ As a solo artist best known for his 1957 R&B hit Johnny's House Party.
 Also known for songs such as Paint My Mailbox Blue and Heartburn.
 Has backed artists such as Jimmy McCracklin, Sugar Pie DeSanto, Big Mama Thornton, Roy Agee, Jimmy Wilson, Johnny Fuller, Al King, Tiny Powell, and Joe Simon.
 As a songwriter wrote for artists such as Jesse James (Are You Gonna Leave Me), Roy Buchanan (Goose Grease), John Hammond Jr (Got To Find My Baby), Amos Garrett (Move On Down The Line), and others ~ Eastman passed away in 1996

 February 9, 1932 ~ Inventor, composer, educator Herbert Deutsch born in Hempstead, New York, USA ~ Best known for co-inventing the Moog synthesizer with Robert Moog in 1964.
-The instrument would be adopted by rock and pop acts including the Doors, the Grateful Dead, the Rolling Stones, the Beatles.
+The instrument would be adopted by rock and pop acts including the Doors, the Grateful Dead, the Rolling Stones, and the Beatles.
 It would also become a key instrument in 1970s progressive rock, used by acts such as Yes, Tangerine Dream, and Emerson Lake & Palmer.
 Deutsch was also a dedicated educator, serving as professor of electronic music and composition at Hofstra University for over 50 years from the early 1970s until his death at age 90 ~ Deutsch passed away in 2022

 February 9, 1914 ~ Country, honky tonk singer Ernest Tubb, full name Ernest Dale Tubb, born in Crisp, Texas, USA ~ Quintessential country singer.
 Worked with Jimmie Rodgers, his backing unit the Texas Troubadours, Owen Bradley, the Andrews Sisters, Red Foley, the Wilburn Brothers, Loretta Lynn, and others.
-Known for songs such as Walking The Floor Over You, Try Me One More Time, Rainbow At Midnight, Slippin' Around, Throw Your Love My Way, Fortunes In Memories, Counterfeit Kisses, Thanks A Lot, and others ~ Tubb passed away in 1984
+Known for songs such as Walking The Floor Over You, Try Me One More Time, Rainbow At Midnight, Slippin' Around, Throw Your Love My Way, Fortunes In Memories, Counterfeit Kisses, and Thanks A Lot ~ Tubb passed away in 1984

 February 9, 1910 ~ Herbert Lee Holland, commonly known as swing trumpeter Peanuts Holland, born in Norfolk, Virginia, USA ~ Worked with Alphonso Trent, Al Sears, the Jeter-Pillars Orchestra, Willie Bryant, Jimmie Lunceford, Coleman Hawkins, Fletcher Henderson, Charlie Barnet, Don Redman, Don Byas, Buck Clayton, Guy Lafitte, Mezz Mezzrow, Don Redman, Stuff Smith, Kay Starr, and others ~ Holland passed away in 1979